risc0/risc0/examples/factors/README.md

 ```
  We'd like the host to make the values of `a` and `b` available to the guest prior to execution.
  Because the prover is responsible for managing guest-readable memory, we need to share them after the prover is created.
- To accomplish this, let's send our two values to the guest between the lines listed above:
+ To accomplish this, let's send our two values to the guest.
+ We do this in between making the prover and running the prover (in place of the "`TODO`" in the previous code snippet).

  ```rust
     // Make the prover.